 Gloves and mittens are often the only protection our hands from winter's harsh bite; we have great expectations, including those of overall performance, and we ask a lot of our gloves, whether we're heli-skiing in Alaska or touring in the Cascades.
 We do not want them to be too bulky or cumbersome, yet we do not want to sacrifice waterproofness or warmth.
 We want them to completely protect us in the various weather conditions that we face, yet we like to feel as if we aren't even wearing them.

 Which contender offers the best performance while skiing or snowboarding?
 While touring?
 While skiing powder in colder weather?
-Over the span of three years, we compared each competitor side by side and tested them in the field.
+Throughout three years, we compared each competitor side by side and tested them in the field.
 We broke the testing down into five categories to determine what product is the best choice during specific applications and evaluated the contenders to decide which pairs came out on top while testing in the Cascades, the Wasatch Range, Alaska, and the European Alps.

 For information on materials, types of gloves, and additional features check out our Buying Advice guide.